Creating A Chroma Or Alpha Key Theme

 - Change the Fill Style to what you wish to use.

-- For alpha channel, you can either leave the background set to none.
-For chroma key select the color your mixer is keying out.
+- For Alpha Channel, you can either leave the background set to None, or for Chroma Key select the color your mixer is keying out.

 Click OK to save the theme.

 You can right-click on the theme and set it as the Default Theme, or drag it onto a song.